 Lindsey has been dedicated to community building and placemaking in Cincinnati since 2003.
 Her career began in the art community serving both large scale and grassroots organizations where she focused on bringing creatives and audiences together in meaningful and memorable ways.
 With a BFA in Theatre & Dance from NKU, she is the co-founder of Pones Inc, a non-profit performance art collective dedicated to art for social change.
 After retiring from performance, Lindsey studied yoga, mediation, and integrative nutrition and soon began organizing accessible opportunities for communities to connect through health and mindfulness.
 She is also the co-founder of SPARK, which provides technology free experiences for human connection, and most recently, she served as Development Director at Cincinnati Waldorf School.

-While new to the preservation community, Lindsey understands historic homes as she currently lives in an 84 year old home in Cincinnati with her husband and daughter.
+While new to the preservation community, Lindsey understands historic homes as she currently lives in an 84 year old home in Cincinnati.

 Executive Director, Beth Johnson, stated “Lindsey has been a one woman show doing event planning, development, and communications at the Waldorf School and CPA is excited to have her level of expertise and talent joining our team.”

 When not working, Lindsey enjoys camping, dancing, and cooking with her family.